Happy-Go-Lucky (2008 film): Legacy

-The name "En-ra-ha," a driver safety teaching tool used repeatedly by Marsan's character, Scott, as a reminder for the driver to look in the car's mirrors, has become a catch phrase associated both with the film and with Marsan as an actor.
-During a lesson, Scott explains to Poppy that "En-ra-ha" is a fallen angel and refers to "the all-seeing eye" at the top of a "golden triangle" formed by a car's rearview mirror and side mirrors.
+"En-ra-ha", a driver safety teaching tool used repeatedly by Marsan's character, Scott, as a reminder for the driver to look in the car's mirrors, has become a catch phrase associated both with the film and with Marsan as an actor.
+During a lesson, Scott explains to Poppy that "En-ra-ha" is a fallen angel, and refers to "the all-seeing eye" at the top of a "golden triangle" formed by a car's rearview mirror and side mirrors.
 Scott tells Poppy, "You see.
 You remember.
 You will remember Enraha till the day you die and I would have done my job."
 The name "En-ra-ha" was invented by Marsan during his improvisational preparation for the film, inspired by a recording of the English occultist Aleister Crowley.

 Top ten lists

-The film was cited as one of the ten best films of 2008 by many critics, including Manohla Dargis, Stephen Holden, and A.O.
-Scott of the New York Times, Liam Lacey of The Globe and Mail, Ray Bennett of The Hollywood Reporter, Shawn Levy of The Oregonian, Carrie Rickey of The Philadelphia Inquirer, David Edelstein of New York, Elizabeth Weitzman of the New York Daily News, Kimberly Jones of The Austin Chronicle, Michael Sragow of The Baltimore Sun, Kenneth Turan of the Los Angeles Times, Ann Hornaday of The Washington Post, Lisa Schwarzbaum of Entertainment Weekly, Dennis Harvey of Variety, and Steve Rea of The Philadelphia Inquirer.
-Also, Armond White of the New York Press named Happy Go Lucky the best film of 2008.
+The film was cited as one of the ten best films of 2008 by many critics, including Manohla Dargis, Stephen Holden, and A. O. Scott of The New York Times; Liam Lacey of The Globe and Mail; Ray Bennett of The Hollywood Reporter; Shawn Levy of The Oregonian; Carrie Rickey of The Philadelphia Inquirer; David Edelstein of New York; Elizabeth Weitzman of the New York Daily News; Kimberly Jones of The Austin Chronicle; Michael Sragow of The Baltimore Sun; Kenneth Turan of the Los Angeles Times; Ann Hornaday of The Washington Post; Lisa Schwarzbaum of Entertainment Weekly; Dennis Harvey of Variety; and Steve Rea of The Philadelphia Inquirer.
+Armond White of the New York Press named Happy-Go-Lucky the best film of 2008.

 Accolades

 Home media

-The Region 1 DVD was released on 10 March 2009.
-It is in anamorphic widescreen format with an audio track in English and subtitles in English and Spanish.
-Bonus features include commentary by screenwriter/director Mike Leigh, Behind the Wheel of Happy-Go-Lucky, and Happy-in-Character.
+Happy-Go-Lucky was released on Region 1 DVD on 10 March 2009, in anamorphic widescreen format with an English audio track and optional subtitles in English or Spanish.
+Bonus features include an audio commentary by screenwriter/director Leigh, and two making-of documentary shorts: "Behind the Wheel of Happy-Go-Lucky" and "Happy-in-Character".